-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, or a grade of "C" or higher in ACAD 0303 Basic Composition.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, ACCUPLACER Sentence Skills score of 83, or a grade of "C" or higher in ACAD 0303 Basic Composition.
 Offered in the fall and spring semesters.
 This course is designed to help students develop an awareness and an appreciation of theatre art and its place in contemporary human culture.
 It incorporates the study of theatrical styles, history, theory, and live and recorded performances.
 (GE, ACTS EQUIVALENT COURSE NUMBER: DRAM 1003)